dariomlopez/dariomlopez/README.md

 # About Me:
 <h1>👋 Hi, I’m Darío, an enthusiastic Full-Stack Developer.</h1>
-:telescope: At the beginning of 2023, I took the decision to participate in a programming course.
-Throughout this course, I've been learning and using languages and tools like HTML 5, CSS3, JavaScript including NodeJS and React, MySQL8, Python and others.
+:telescope: I am a passionate junior Full-Stack developer, driven by the desire to create great and efficient applications.
+My passion for technology and programming started with a career change in early 2023, when I decided to explore this area guided by my personal curiosity and self-motivation.
+My objective is to continue growing as a full-stack developer, constantly learning about new technologies and best practices to develop innovative, secure and high-quality applications.
 <br>
 Now I'm channelling my recently discovered passion in tech to the field of cybersecurity.<br>
 <br>